Strickland Taps City Reserves For $6 Million In Storm Debris Removal

 Memphis Mayor Jim Strickland is asking the Memphis City Council for up to $6 million from the city’s reserve fund for cleanup from the May 27 storm.

-At a council budget committee wrap-up session Tuesday, May 30, nine of the 13 council members backed the request.
-The full council will vote on the funding resolution at the June 6 council session.
+At a council budget committee wrap up session Tuesday, May 30, 9 of the 13 council members backed the request with the full council to vote on the funding resolution at the June 6 council session.

 “Reserves are sometimes called rainy day funds,” Strickland told the budget committee Tuesday.
 “It’s a windy day fund.”

-Half of the amount is to pay city Public Works crews picking up storm debris on curbs with the other $3 million for those who can’t get their debris to the curb “to help citizens clear debris from their property and move it to the street so it can be hauled off,” Strickland said.
+Half of the amount is to fund city Public Works picking up the storm debris by the curb with the other $3 million for those citizens who can’t get their debris to the curb “to help citizens clear debris from their property and move it to the street so it can be hauled off,” Strickland said.

 “The first $3 million that we have, if the state qualifies for reimbursement, we will get 80 percent of that back,” Strickland said.
 The second $3 million from the reserves is not reimbursable even if there is a federal disaster declaration.